FTC: Affiliate Disclosure: All links pay commission

 Garmin Epix 2 Accuracy

-After almost 4 months of testing, I’m happy to conclude that both the Epix 2 and Fenix 7 deliver Garmin’s best-ever level of GPS accuracy.
+After almost 4 months of testing, I’m happy to conclude that both Epix 2 and Fenix 7 deliver Garmin’s best-ever level of GPS accuracy.
 I will even go one step further and say that the Sapphire models have the best ever GPS accuracy for any running watch ever when Multi-Band reception is used.

 More: Detailed Garmin Epix 2 Accuracy (Supporter only)